kelezoli/DRinVET_handbook_V1/source/index.html.md

 Also, we have assumptions about your students.
 Your students may fall into these broad age categories:

 - Youngsters (14  to 22 or so)
-- Adults who want / are obliged to refresh their skills
+- Adults who are obliged (or want) to refresh their skills

 They may have very different background coupled with numerous attitudes: